Einstein Was Right -- Again: Nobel Winners Find Ripples in Universe | Sci-Tech Today

 Posted: 2017-10-04 @ 8:52am PT

-understand gravity has always been a puzzle to me, detection of disturbance in outer space is easily understandable since so many catastrophically events happen all the time. questions remain, truly understand what and why gravity is paramount, the billion dollar question.
+Understand gravity has always been a puzzle to me.
+Detection of disturbance in outer space is easily understandable since so many catastrophic events happen all the time.
+Questions remain to truly understand what and why gravity is paramount.
+That's the billion dollar question.
 So there is mass/electrons/movement of electrons around mass but why gravitational force instead of magnetic force only?